 Now draw a bunch of light green overlapping circles to finalize the tree.
-You can decide to Unite all the circles into one single path via the Pathfinder panel if you are happy with the result, or use the Shape Builder tool to do the same (holding down the Shift key).
-If you want to maintain the flexibility to edit these circles, you could still unite the shapes together by holding down the Alt/Option key when you click the Unite option in the Pathfinder.
+You can decide to Unite all the circles into one single path via the Pathfinder panel and choosing Unite if you are happy with the result.
+If you want to maintain the flexibility to edit these circles later on, then hit the Unite option while holding down the Alt/Option key.

 I've decided to unite the shapes into 1 path, and I've also applied a linear gradient fill as well (see image above).
 Again, group the shapes together and drag the object into the Symbols panel to create a symbol so we can use it multiple times in our landscape.

 9. Add in trees